 God uses the hard things to make us slow down and choose trust.
 He uses our weaknesses and our besetting sins.
 He calls us through difficult people and situations.
 He reaches us through joblessness, through health struggles, through stress and break ups and everything the world pitches over our plate.
 And in those situations we have a choice: fully trust the One who saved us, or attempt to handle it on our own.

-And trust, dear girls – it’s not a one-time decision.
+And trust, dear friends – it’s not a one-time decision.
 It’s daily, hour-by-hour, saying, “I choose to believe my God, not my fears.”
 It’s rejecting the Enemy’s lie that God doesn’t care or that we’ll be overwhelmed and standing on the truth that we – the children of God – are overcomers because our Christ has overcome.

 Nowhere in the Bible does it say God won’t give us more than we can handle.
 Throughout the Old and New Testaments we see fellow saints facing the exact opposite: Abraham, commanded to kill his only son; Elijah, running from a wicked queen set on taking his life; Ezekiel, preaching to a people who didn’t believe; Paul, shipwrecked, beaten, imprisoned, and martyred; and Jesus, facing a cross He didn’t deserve.
 It was more than they could manage… until the Spirit of God enabled them to accomplish what God called them to do.

-During my pregnancy I attended a natural birthing seminar led by Christian women.
+During my pregnancy with Addie I attended a natural birthing seminar led by Christian women.
 One of the women said something I will never forget: “There are many secular people who say birth is a spiritual experience – Buddhists, yogis, and the like.
 But we as Christians serve the Living God.
 We have all the power of the Holy Spirit available to us in the labor room.
 But many Christian women fail to see birth as a spiritual experience and thus never ask the Holy Spirit to equip them for what they have to do.
 You have Christ, and that is the greatest power in the entire world.”

 You have Christ.